Shukha04/authorization/README.md

-# Getting Started with Authorization Server
+# Getting Started with Authorization Example App

 This project created by courses found in internet and is just a test version